Pratikshinde55/AWS-EKS-SetUp/README.md

  6. AWS Console check(Cluster is created checking on aws console-->>EKS)

-### Step 1: (Create IAM user on aws)
+### Step-1: [Create IAM user on aws]
 Go to aws console and create IAM user which is used for Authentication:

  ![Screenshot 2024-08-06 173532](https://github.com/user-attachments/assets/154dc5ed-359e-4cef-b7d1-60b22f2080f4)

-Now attach policy and create new user:
+Now **attach policy** and create new user:

 ![Screenshot 2024-08-06 173631](https://github.com/user-attachments/assets/2cffdb97-a6f4-4485-be21-9fedf99d9bd7)